 This can put a major strain on an ISP’s network, which in turn trickles down to you in the form of slower overall speeds as the provider tries to balance bandwidth and keep everyone’s connection running as smoothly as possible.
 Planning your streaming time outside this rush hour can go a long way toward minimizing issues.

 Upgrade your router.
 Not all wireless routers are created equal, and while they generally last a long time, the technology they use can become outdated quickly.
 If your router is more than a couple years old, it’s a good idea to check its specs and make sure it can support the internet speed you’re paying for.
+If you have HughesNet or Viasat satellite internet, you will probably be using a modem/router combo provided by your ISP.
+But if it hasn’t been updated in more than three years, contact HughesNet or Viasat to see if you can get a newer model.

 Connect your streaming devices using Ethernet instead of Wi-Fi.
 If possible, connecting your streaming device directly to your modem and bypassing Wi-Fi entirely is a sure way to get more out of your connection.
 Even the fastest Wi-Fi networks are vulnerable to interference and signal loss from traveling through the air and objects in your home.
 An Ethernet connection avoids these problems.